-A large number of students are enrolled in LAMDA classes from Prep through to Sixth Form, and the Year 9 Trinity Bronze Arts Award has a 100% success rate.
+A large number of students are enrolled in LAMDA classes from Lower School through to Sixth Form, and the Year 9 Trinity Bronze Arts Award has a 100% success rate.

-The Drama Department boasts sell-out productions every year, including Prep, Lower and Upper School productions, school musicals and NT Connections plays.
+The Drama Department boasts sell-out productions every year, including Lower, Middle and Upper School productions, school musicals and NT Connections plays.

-There are lots of other Drama activities on offer at Farlington, too, including Lower and Upper School Drama Club, regular theatre trips and even Performing Arts trips abroad, for example to New York.
+There are lots of other Drama activities on offer at Farlington, too, including Drama Club, regular theatre trips and even Performing Arts trips abroad, for example to New York.

 Music is the most powerful universal language: more people ‘speak’ music than anything else, and it crosses barriers no other language could cross.

 Music at Farlington is a vibrant and energetic department offering a host of extra-curricular activities in addition to enriching the academic curriculum.
 Our aim is for every pupil to develop their individual potential whilst benefiting from the key attributes associated with learning music: self-confidence, concentration, resilience, teamwork, leadership skills and communication skills.
 Individual lessons may be taken in voice, piano and most orchestral instruments.

 Inclusivity is vitally important, and there are choirs and instrumental ensembles for all standards, regardless of age.
 In the Lower School, all pupils are given the opportunity to try out different instruments, and there are whole-class lessons on instruments such as recorder, ukulele and tuned percussion.